 Psychiatric Advanced Registered Nurse Practitioner (ARNP) or Psychiatrist (0.5 FTE)

 The Psychiatrist or Psychiatric ARNP provides clinical supervision to the entire team as well as psychopharmacological services for all participants.
 He or she also monitors non-psychiatric medical conditions and medications, provides brief therapy, and provides diagnostic and medication education to participants, with medication decisions based in a shared decision making paradigm.
 If participants are hospitalized, he or she communicates directly with the inpatient psychiatric care provider to ensure continuity of care.
 The Psychiatric ARNP or Psychiatrist shall provide psychiatric evaluation, and medication management, administration and education on a regular schedule with arrangements for non-scheduled visits during times when the individual has increased stress or is in crisis.
 The Psychiatrist or Psychiatric ARNP also conducts home and community visits with participants as needed.
+The Psychiatrist or Psychiatric ARNP will participate in bi-weekly staffings with the team.
 This position must be licensed by the State of Florida and is supervised by the Team Leader.

 Therapist (1.0 FTE)